 Students, as individuals and global citizens, are required to make decisions.
 Increasingly, the types of issues they face demand an ability to apply scientific and technological knowledge, processes, and products to the decisions they make related to STSE.
-The decision-making process involves a series of steps, which may include
+The decision-making process involves a series of steps, which may include:

-- clarifying the issue
+- clarification of the issue;

-- critically evaluating all available research
+- critical evaluation of all available research;

-- generating possible courses of action
+- generating possible courses of action;

-- making a thoughtful decision
+- making a thoughtful decision;

-- examining the impact of the decision
+- examining the impact of the decision; and

-- reflecting on the process
+- reflecting on the process.

 Students should be actively involved in decision-making situations as they progress through their science education.
-Not only are decision-making situations important in their own right, but they also provide a relevant context for engaging in scientific inquiry, problem solving, and the study of STSE relationships (as shown in the following illustration).
+Not only are decision-making situations important in their own right, but they also provide a relevant context for engaging in scientific inquiry, problem solving, and the study of STSE relationships (see Figure 5).